TALXIS/docs/src/en/developer-guide/applications/controls/attachmentsgrid.md

 ## Description

-This control allows to add files on the form.
+This control allows to add files into field on form by drag and drop.

 ## Binding Field